IParraMartin/PraatSimplifier/README.md

 - Flexible Timestamps: Define the timestamps to sample per audio file.
 - Customizable Formants: Specify the number of formants to extract.
 - CSV Export: Export the extracted formant data to a CSV file for easy analysis.
+- Plot Formants: Plot the sound files and export them in a .png image file.
 - More features to be released!

 ## 👨🏽‍💻 Installation